SNStatComp/cbs_utils/README.rst

 * In case you want to install the package in your user environment do

     pip install  -e cbs_utils --user

+Installation of the CBS package can be done under windows in the the directory X:\ (X is the network drive installation folder_)  as

+* In the conda command terminal, go to the location where you have downloaded the repository and run

+    cd cbs_utils

+    python setup.py sdist

+* In case you want to install the package in your user environment do

+    cd dist

+    pip install cbs_utils --no-index --find-links dist/cbs_utils_versionnumber.tgz --prefix=X:\

 * For upgrading the package the upgrade option *-U* needs to be supplied